mindojune/oldmindojune.github.io/portfolio.md

 title: "Portfolio"
 ---

-Here is a list containing some of my work:
+The following is a list containing some of my work.

 #### Artificial Intelligence / Machine Learning